Last Updated on

 Step 0: How to invest money means how to save money

-Ok, so I cheated a by adding a step 0.
-I’m sorry but you certainly won’t be when I’m done.
+Ok, so I cheated by adding a step 0.
+I’m sorry, but you certainly won’t be when I’m done.
 I promise.
 Step 0 is just a primer about savings.
 I’ll make it short and worth your time.

-In order to get started with investing you need cash.
+To get started with investing, you need cash.
 So saving is the name of the game.
 I usually recommend putting 10% aside from net income.
-This is not always possible but don’t let that stop you.
+This is not always possible, but don’t let that stop you.
 If you can only spare 1% then put 1% aside.
 Every little bit helps in the long run.
-As long as you’re doing something you’re on your way to reach your goals.
+As long as you’re doing something, you’re on your way to reach your goals.

 Having savings is immensely important.
-Savings gives you options, builds confidence and ultimately gives you F.U. money if that’s the route you want to take.
+Savings gives you options, builds confidence, and ultimately give you F.U. money if that’s the route you want to take.

-Saving money is also the most important thing when you are just starting in investing.
-This is because the compounding effect of investment returns really kicks in after 10+ years.
+Saving money is also the most important thing when you are just starting to invest.
+This is because of the compounding effect of investment returns kicks in after 10+ years.
 Getting a 10% return on $100 is $10 but getting a 10% on $100,000 $ is $10,000 – now we’re talking!
-The more you can save initially the more money will be able to compound over time.
+The more you can save, the more money will be able to compound over time.

 Meb Faber recently made a post about savings vs. returns.
 He compared: